 Apocryphon

-To continue with the example of a password store, my passwords, were they ever to exist as a plaintext file, would be one-per-line with tab-separated fields, something like:
+To continue with the particular example of a password store, my passwords, were they ever to exist as a plaintext file, would be one-per-line with tab-separated fields, something like:

 blankety-bank.com account=135798642 PIN=5229